 Healthy Partnerships

-Delivering Health Services to Undeserved Communities
+Delivering Health Services to Underserved Communities

 Most school-based health centers are operated by an external sponsoring medical partner.